POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

                                                   if a tuple of column names, read only those columns

-                                                  if a list of column names, read the default and those columns star2_history_saved_columns   "minimum"     specifies which history columns of star 2 should be read (same options as star1_history_saved_columns) binary_history_saved_columns  "minimum"     specifies which binary history columns should be read (same options as star1_history_saved_columns) star1_profile_saved_columns   "minimum"     specifies which profile columns of star 1 should be read (same options as star1_history_saved_columns) star2_profile_saved_columns   "minimum"     specifies which profile columns of star 2 should be read (same options as star1_history_saved_columns) initial_value_columns         None          history columns from which to store initial values (currently not in use, instead all specified history columns are used as well as the abundances X, Y, and Z) final_value_columns           None          history columns from which to store final values (currently not in use, instead all specified history columns are used as well as termination flags and for binaries the interpolation class) start_at_RLO                  False         specifies whether to crop the history to start at RLO stop_before_carbon_depletion  False         specifies whether to crop the history of massive stars (>100 Msun) to stop at 10% central carbon and after helium is depleted binary                        True          specifies whether a grid evolved binaries; put :samp:`False` for single stars eep                           None          path to directory with EEP files (for single stars only) initial_RLO_fix               False         specifies whether the boundary of initial RLO should be determined to flag all systems below as initial RLO independent of the MESA output
+                                                  if a list of column names, read the default and those columns 'star2_history_saved_columns'   "minimum"     specifies which history columns of star 2 should be read (same options as star1_history_saved_columns)
+    'binary_history_saved_columns'  "minimum"     specifies which binary history columns should be read (same options as star1_history_saved_columns)
+    'star1_profile_saved_columns'   "minimum"     specifies which profile columns of star 1 should be read (same options as star1_history_saved_columns)
+    'star2_profile_saved_columns'   "minimum"     specifies which profile columns of star 2 should be read (same options as star1_history_saved_columns)
+    'initial_value_columns'         None          history columns from which to store initial values (currently not in use, instead all specified history columns are used as well as the abundances X, Y, and Z)
+    'final_value_columns'           None          history columns from which to store final values (currently not in use, instead all specified history columns are used as well as termination flags and for binaries the interpolation class)
+    'start_at_RLO'                  False         specifies whether to crop the history to start at RLO 'stop_before_carbon_depletion'  False         specifies whether to crop the history of massive stars (>100 Msun) to stop at 10% central carbon and after helium is depleted
+    'binary'                        True          specifies whether a grid evolved binaries; put :samp:`False` for single stars
+    'eep'                           None          path to directory with EEP files (for single stars only) 'initial_RLO_fix'               False         specifies whether the boundary of initial RLO should be determined to flag all systems below as initial RLO independent of the MESA output
-    He_core_fix                   True          specifies to ensure that the helium core is always larger or equal to the carbon-oxygen core accept_missing_profile        False         specifies whether try to include all data from MESA runs without final profiles
+    'He_core_fix'                   True          specifies to ensure that the helium core is always larger or equal to the carbon-oxygen core
+    'accept_missing_profile'        False         specifies whether try to include all data from MESA runs without final profiles
     ==============================  ============  ===========

 You can read the MESA data into an existing :samp:`PSyGrid` object, which may